mxli417/course-ds-base/README.md

 jupyter notebook
 ```

+## 4. synopsis
+- don't use WOTs in jupyter NBs
+- start from a usable / concise project layout
+- modularize the code into a reusable, package(-able) structure and format
+- use config files rather than hard-coded config
+- structurize the POC / model training code into manageable pipeline stages
+- use dvc to track and version trainig data/assets/pipelines
+- use dvc to run and reproduce the pipeline

 ## 5. Thoughts going through my head

 - no linter / import cleanup tools?
 - config management by diverse, folder-dispersed yaml-files? -> hydra?!
 - sensitive information in jp-notebooks? -> better use nbstripout instead
 - usage of namespace packages: https://docs.python.org/3/reference/import.html#namespace-packages
+- relative imports on Windows systems requires careful handling of env vars / thoughts on structure -> better use packaging (as done here)
+- why special repo structure and not usage of a widely accepted cookiecutter approach?
 - basically only refers to PEP420, but is used here in context simply via grouping code under ./src
 - arg parse in stages instead of hydra / other config management packages and/or typer
-- relative imports on Windows systems requires careful handling of env vars / thoughts on structure -> better use packaging (as done here)

 ### 5.1 topic of the envvars + environment setup